Event Date:

 About the exhibition:

-The exhibition, which will open on the 3rd floor of MODEM, will focus on Szipál’s photographic work and his uniquely powerful personality.
-In addition, the curators will show his life story and the decisive role of his parents through documents.
-They will highlight his basic compositional principles, display his interiors created with special objects and lighting, the highlights and subtle harmonies that created the unique style of his works.
+The exhibition focuses on Szipál’s photographic work and his uniquely powerful personality.
+In addition, the curators show his life story and the decisive role of his parents through documents.
+They highlight his basic compositional principles, display his interiors created with special objects and lighting, the highlights and subtle harmonies that created the unique style of his works.
 In the exhibition space, they will not only show his studios, but also build one “on the Szipál model” to evoke for visitors what it was like to be in front of his camera.

 The exhibition, organised based on the thematic units of Light-Life-Heritage, is supplemented by the topic of “Teaching”, which is not included in the title, which can also be interpreted as a kind of summary of his oeuvre and fundamentally determined Szipál’s activities after his return from Los Angeles.
 The presentation of the photographs in the space is also organised based on his principles of organisation, evoking the reception spaces of his studios and his personal living space.
 Letters related to his person and work will also become visible, including what Henry Miller or Olivia Hassey wrote to him after the photo was taken.
 Some of the photographs on display are original copies, which are valued pieces of Szípál’s photographic legacy and are being presented in such a comprehensive manner for the first time after his death.
 Some of the canvas prints from the archive are also part of the exhibition, combined with later prints.